jodienorris030/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's important to first write clear, readable code that works correctly, and then optimize only if performance becomes a problem.

+# 2023-12-12
+- Today's programming wisdom is to write code that is easy to understand and maintain.
+This means using clear and concise variable names, commenting your code thoroughly, and breaking down complex functions into smaller, more manageable pieces.
+Additionally, it's important to adhere to best practices and coding standards, such as using proper indentation and avoiding hard-coded values.
+By writing clean, organized code, you'll make it easier for yourself and others to read, debug, and modify in the future.